AvolitesLtd/TitanManual/docs/cues/cue-playback.md

 >   If you have stored cues on the touch select buttons, you select
     different pages using the Playbacks page touch buttons.

+---

+The way how playbacks behave when pages are changed while playbacks are active can be set with the [\[Playback Paging\] user setting](../system-settings/user-settings.md#playback-paging).

 ### Consoles without Motorised Faders

--   Playbacks which are fired when you change page remain active.
+-   By default, playbacks which are fired when you change page remain active.
 If you want to fire a cue on a fader which is already up from a previous page, lower the fader to zero then raise it again.
 The cue from the previous page will stop and the cue from the new page will fire.
+    This setting is called 'Always Hold'.

--   If you return to a page with an active playback, the fader will not resume control of the playback until it matches the current level of the playback.
+-   If changed to 'Never Hold' then the behaviour allows for active faders on multiple pages: if you return to a page with an active playback, the fader will not resume control of the playback until it matches the current level of the playback.
 This prevents the playback level jumping when the fader is first moved.
 If a playback is active from another page the display area is purple and shows the page number at the top in light blue.

-You can change this behaviour using the [\[Playback Paging\] user setting](../system-settings/user-settings.md#playback-paging).
+The setting 'Normal' refers to the default state, i.e. 'Always Hold' on consoles without motorised faders.

 ### Consoles with Motorised Faders

--   Playbacks which are fired when you change page remain active, but thanks to the motorised faders you can then use the fader to fire a playback from the new page.
+-   By default, playbacks which are fired when you change page remain active, but thanks to the motorised faders you can then use the fader to fire a playback from the new page (setting 'Never Hold').
 If you want to kill the original playback you need to return to the page it is on and lower the fader back to zero.
 If a playback is active from another page the display area is purple and shows the page number at the top in light blue.

-    You can change this behaviour to be like consoles without motorised faders using the
-    [\[Playback Paging\] user setting](../system-settings/user-settings.md#playback-paging).
+-   If changed to 'Always Hold' then each fader can be active only on one page at any time.
+This is the behaviour known from consoles without motorised faders, see above.

+The setting 'Normal' refers to the default state, i.e. 'Never Hold' on consoles with motorised faders.

 ---